HermanMartinus/justsketchme-frontend/_posts/2022-01-26-absurd-design-gets-sensible-an-interview-with-diana-valeanu.md

 title: 'Absurd Design gets sensible: An interview with Diana Valeanu'
 date: 2022-01-26 22:00:00 +0000
 permalink: absurd-design-interview-justsketchme
-description: ''
+description: Get to know the mastermind behind Absurd Design.
 image: https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/d747016c-b358-46fd-e54a-cb5fc1fc8600/optimised
 icon: https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/d747016c-b358-46fd-e54a-cb5fc1fc8600/icon
 author: Dante Ludolf

 ---
-If you haven’t encountered Diana Valeanu’s incredible project Absurd Design, stop what you’re doing and do so immediately.
+If you haven’t encountered Diana Valeanu’s incredible project [Absurd Design](https://absurd.design/), stop what you’re doing and do so immediately.

 We’re big fans of the way Diana has positioned herself in the creative sphere and of the incredible work she continues to put out, so we thought it is high time we pick her brain and learn from her.